Chicken Chasni Recipe

 This gorgeous red gravy can be served over rice or with hot bread.
 Since it is quite similar to an Indian curry, you might consider serving it with rotis or naan bread.
 A large green salad goes well with the dish too.

 Tips For An Amazing Chicken Chasni

-- Be careful when adding turmeric and cumin powders as they tend to burn easily.
-You can avoid this by adding a drop of water to the pan just before you add your spices and lowering the flame to a minimum, this will prevent the spices from getting burnt.
+- Be careful when adding turmeric and cumin powders, as they tend to burn easily.
+You can avoid this by adding a drop of water to the pan just before adding your spices and lowering the flame to a minimum; this will prevent the spices from getting burnt.

 - Make sure that the cream is not added directly from the refrigerator.
 Cold cream added to the gravy has a high tendency to split.
 Keep the cream on your kitchen counter for a while before adding it to the gravy.
 This will bring it up to room temperature.

-- Do not overcook this dish as that might render the chicken too soft and it will break easily.
+- Do not overcook this dish as it might render the chicken too soft and break easily.

 - You can skip adding the mango chutney if you don’t want the sweetness in the gravy.
 Skipping the mango chutney will give you a slightly spicy and sour gravy.